 Bass - As with the walleyes, I have found larger smallmouth in a wide array of depths from 8-22 feet of water.
 Most have been coming off of secondary structure.
 Large, singular boulders atop this structure is key.
 I like to look for smaller pieces of structure rather than fishing your large reefs.
 Live bait rigging or jigging large suckers has been best for your larger football smallies.

-Musky - With prefishing for the PMTT occurring for much of the week, consensus reports have been of some tough sledding in this department.
+Musky - Consensus reports have been of some tough sledding in this department.
 Lots of followers, some biters, but few and far in between.
-With some cooler temps projected next week, I expect musky action to finally pick up come the backend and going into the next week.
+With some cooler temps projected next week, I expect musky action to finally pick up come the backend and going into the next week

 All fish were released unless designated by an asterisk (*).